 What it’s good for: People who are ready to put in the work to become a designer

 There is a UX designer nanodegree program on Udacity where participants work 10 hours per week for 3 months.
 There are no prerequisites needed for people to join the program and they can learn the fundamentals of design all the way through a capstone design project that they can include in their portfolio.
-These are project and skills-based educational credential programs.
-The UX design nanodegree program costs $1077 upfront or $399 per month.
+This is a project and skills-based educational credential program.
+It costs $1077 upfront or $399 per month.
+Learn more about Udacity in our review.

 What it’s good for: Designers in various stages looking to advance their knowledge

 There are 2 different design career tracks on Springboard: UX design and UX/UI design.
-The careers tracks give students more time spent on curriculum, specific technical 1-on-1 sessions, and access to career coaching and feedback.
-The UX program lasts 6 months and requires 15-20 hours per week of work.
-The UI/UX program lasts 9 months and also requires 15-20 hours of work.
+The career tracks give students more time on curriculum, specific technical 1-on-1 sessions, and access to career coaching and feedback.
+The UX program lasts 6 months and requires 15-20 hours of work per week.
+Alternatively, the UX/UI program lasts 9 months.
+It also requires 15-20 hours of work each week.
 In both programs, participants learn the fundamentals of UX design all the way through creating projects for their portfolios.
-In the UI/UX program, participants also get a good understanding of UI design and best practices.
+But, in the UX/UI program, participants also get a good understanding of UI design and best practices.

 Both tracks offer a few different payment options.
-The UI/UX program costs $8200 upfront.
-If they don’t want to pay upfront, students can pay $9,981 through monthly payments of $1,099 or up to $12,820 through deferred payments or loans.
+The UX/UI program costs $8,200 upfront.
+If students don’t want to pay upfront, they can choose to pay $9,981 through monthly payments of $1,099 or up to $12,820 through deferred payments or loans.
 The UX program is shorter and therefore a little bit less expensive.
 Upfront, participants can pay $5,900 or up to $9,139 through month-to-month payments or loans.

 What it’s good for: Mastering the latest design tools

-Udemy is an online platform with courses in a variety of subjects.
-They have thousands of resources, ranging in topics.
-They also have 136 classes in user experience design, where users can learn about usability, AdobeXD, research, and more.
+Udemy is an online platform with thousands of courses in a variety of subjects.
+You can choose one of the 136 classes in user experience design, where users can learn about usability, AdobeXD, research, and more.
 They also have courses specifically in tools like Photoshop and Illustrator as well as web design.

 The courses include pre-recorded videos as well as related articles and resources to help students understand what they are learning.
 After completion, students are given a certificate of completion.
 Courses on Udemy range in price, from around $50 to $200, though they often have coupons available online as well as large discounts, often bringing the price down for courses to $9.99.